Whole House Generator Guide

 3. The standby generator provides power through the home's existing infrastructure while the grid is down.

-4. Once grid power is restored, the process reverses to establish normal electrical service.
+4. Once grid power is restored, the process reverses to re-establish normal electrical service.

 Types of whole house backup generators

-Standby generators for homes typically run off of fossil fuel energy.
-The most common fuel sources for these generators are natural gas, propane, and diesel.
-We compare the main considerations for each type of fuel in the table below.
+Standby generators for homes typically run off fossil fuel energy.
+The most common fuel sources are natural gas, propane, and diesel.
+We compare the main considerations for each type below.

 Type of whole home standby generatorEnergy densityAverage fuel costMaintenance needsIdeal use case